openharmony/docs/en/application-dev/reference/apis/js-apis-extension-context.md

 > The initial APIs of this module are supported since API version 9.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.

-The ExtensionContext module implements the extension context.
+Implements the extension context.
 This module is inherited from **Context**.

 ## Attributes